-In a multicenter double-blind study, 301 patients with MDD were randomized to venlafaxine ER (Effexor XR) 75 to 225 mg/day, fluoxetine 20 to 60 mg/day or placebo; doses could be increased after two weeks.
+In a multicenter double-blind study, 301 patients with MDD were randomized to venlafaxine ER 75 to 225 mg/day, fluoxetine 20 to 60 mg/day or placebo; doses could be increased after two weeks.
 At the eight-week endpoint, there were no significant differences between the two active treatments on HAM-D-21 or MADRS in the LOCF analysis.
 Both active treatments significantly improved HAM-D-21 compared to placebo.
-Only venlafaxine ER (Effexor XR) improved MADRS and CGI compared to placebo.
-Venlafaxine ER (Effexor XR) patients experienced significantly more dizziness and nausea than fluoxetine or placebo patients (p<0.05).
-The manufacturer of venlafaxine ER (Effexor XR) funded this study.
+Only venlafaxine ER improved MADRS and CGI compared to placebo.
+Venlafaxine ER patients experienced significantly more dizziness and nausea than fluoxetine or placebo patients (p<0.05).
+The manufacturer of venlafaxine ER funded the study.